UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_02/python_libraries.md

 ### NumPy universal functions

- * Universal functions implement a smilar to the compact form of array operations, making it such that a **function may be called on an entire array** and act on its elements
+ * Universal functions implement in a compact form operations on arrays, making it such that a **function may be called on an entire array** and act on its elements
  * Several **unviversal functions exist** (the full list may be found [here](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs),